-Thing is, I hardly ever read through old journals, but the act of writing helps me sort overwhelming feelings, remember my goals and appreciate simple moments.
-Any time I feel out of sorts, I write it down and immediately feel lighter from having done so.
+The odd part?
+I hardly read through old journals.
+It’s the act of writing that helps me sort overwhelming feelings, remember my goals, and appreciate simple moments.
+Any time I feel out of sorts, I turn to my journal and immediately feel lighter from having done so.

 Don’t think you’re the journaling type?
 Do what I do and write about mundane events in your day.
-Trust me, my journals don’t hold juicy details, unless you want to read about running a business or what I plan to do the next day.
-Here are a few topics to write about:
+Trust me, my journals don’t hold juicy details, unless you want to read about my garden updates or what I plan to do the next day.
+For instance, here are a few topics to write about: